SeaQL/seaql.github.io/SeaORM/docs/05-migration/01-setting-up-migration.md

 # Setting Up Migration

-Version control you database schema with migrations written in SeaQuery or in raw SQL.
+Version control you database schema with migrations written in SeaQuery or SQL.

 ## Migration Table